estuary/flow/site/docs/guides/connect-network.md

 2. Proxies like SSH are always run on an open port on your localhost, so you'll need to re-configure other fields in your capture or materialization definition.

-   1. Set the connector's host property to `localhost`.
+   1. Set the connector's host property to match `localhost` in the SSH configuration.

    2. If the connector has a `port` property, set it to the same value as `localPort` in the SSH configuration.